Attack of the Mountain Parrots in Fiordland National Park

 Queenstown Road Trip Stop

 Queenstown is a great little mountain village that sits right on Lake Wakatipu.
 Reminds me of Banff, or what Aspen would be like if I’d ever been to Aspen.
 If I were ever entered into witness protection, I’d come to one of these mountain villages and be a Starbucks barista.
-(Sidenote: Queenstown Starbucks had a chestnut-flavored syrup that was magically delicious.
+Go kayaking and do a different Queenstown day hike every weekend.
+(Sidenote: New Zealand Starbucks had a chestnut-flavored syrup that was magically delicious.
 I’m not sure if they have chestnut stateside, but if they do, consider me a convert.)

 Mount Aspiring National Park

 Got to climb frosty switchbacks at dawn to see the fog lifting off Lake Wanaka and Lake Hawea.
 Entered Mount Aspiring National Park, timing our entry into Haast Pass very carefully since it closes down every night and reopens each morning due to landslides and rockfall.
 Stopped off at Thunder Creek Falls and Gates of Haast, a huge multilevel waterfall that sits under a rickety, tressel-like bridge (that you drive over).
 Gates of Haast is the type of place that makes you realize how small you are; you’re at the bottom of a glacial fjord with water slamming down over these huge boulders.
 (It’s worth noting that you can see straight to the bottom of all these bodies of water it’s so clear.)